This challenge is based on the game Frogs

-There are two green frogs and two brown toads:
+There are two blue frogs and two red frogs.

-A frog or toad can jump over one other creature onto an empty lilypad or it can slide onto an empty lilypad which is immediately next to it.
+A frog can jump over one other frog onto an empty lilypad or it can slide onto an empty lilypad which is immediately next to it.

-Only one creature, at a time, is allowed on each lilypad.
+Only one frog, at a time, is allowed on each lilypad.

-Now the idea is for the frogs and toads to change places.
-So, the frogs will end up on the side where the toads started and the toads will end up where the frogs began.
+Now the idea is for the blue frogs and red frogs to change places.
+So, the red frogs will end up on the side where the blue frogs started and the blue frogs will end up where the red frogs began.

 The challenge is to do this in as few slides and jumps as possible.